Sleep Disorders in Children

 Tips for Helping a Child With Sleep Problems

 - Improving sleep hygiene: Sleep hygiene refers to the collective habits and routines that can influence sleep.
 For young children, a consistent bedtime routine promotes healthy sleep and other positive outcomes such as language development and family bonding.
-Other important components of proper sleep hygiene include getting daily exercise and limiting screen time and caffeine in the evening.
+Other important components of proper sleep hygiene include getting daily exercise and limiting screen time in the evening.

 - Reducing stressors: Children and teens experiencing mental health issues are more likely to also experience sleep problems.
 Even if a child does not have a diagnosed mental health issue, stress can have a major impact on sleep in some individuals.
 Mindfulness meditation techniques can be an effective way to help reduce anxiety for children experiencing stress-related sleep issues.